douglas86/hangman/README.md

 - Is it working?

-- Instead of storing the keys Pressed within a particular file.
+Instead of storing the keys Pressed within a particular file.
-- I store these keys in localStorage, then whenever I want to see if a key has been pressed
-- I just access that store and run my checks
+I store these keys in localStorage, then, whenever I want to see if a key has been pressed, I just access that store and run my checks

 ### [Testing](#table-of-content)